zombodb/zombodb/SQL-API.md

 > `table_names`:  An array of tables (or views) with ZomboDB indexes to search at the same time
 > `user_identifiers`:  An array of arbitrary identifiers for each table.
 This could be useful for a client application to distinguish between result rows that use the same underlying table.
 > `field_names`:  A 2-d array of field names to return for each table.
+Field names in this 2-d array must be properly cased, but not quoted.
 If it is null, all fields (except those of type `fulltext`) will be returned.
 > `query`: a full text query
 >
 > This function searches the array of tables using the specified full text query, and returns the top 10 documents from each in descending score order.